 Since everyone is subjected to iris scans wherever they go, Anderton undergoes an eye transplant at the hands of a shady doctor.
 The doctor is actually one of John's past cases, whom he busted for performing questionable surgery, however, the doctor performs the procedure anyway, leaving John alone to recover.

-Anderton tracks down Crows address and gains entry to his apartment.
+Anderton tracks down Crow's address and gains entry to his apartment.
 Crow is not present, but he finds a pile of photographs of children, including his missing son.
 Anderton realizes that there is no minority report in his case and he is now going to kill Crow, whom he now blames for the kidnapping.
-When Crow enters, Anderton assaults him to extract a confession as Agatha tries to persuade Anderton that he does not have to commit this murder.
+When Crow enters, Anderton assaults him to extract a confession as Agatha pleads with Anderton not to commit this murder.
 Anderton is blind to her pleas and is intending to kill Crow, until the timer on his watch goes off... the time when the murder is supposed to take place.
 Anderton relents, and begins to read Crow his Miranda rights.
 Crow reveals that the photographs are doctored and were given to him to leave in the apartment in order to set up this very confrontation.
 His family has been promised a cash payoff only if Anderton kills him; to force this outcome, Crow grabs Anderton's gun hand, aims the weapon at himself, and pulls the trigger.

-Witwer explained to Burgess that Lively's potential killer was arrested based on the matching visions of Arthur and Dashiell, but a second person then arrived and killed her in exactly the same manner, the act seen by Agatha and later disregarded as an echo vision.
-Witwer suggests that only a member of Precrime could have the skill to manipulate the system in this way, whereupon Burgess, revealing himself as the villain in the film, kills Dashiell, knowing that the other precogs are unable to foresee this act with Agatha gone.
+When Burgess questions Witwer, the young man posits his theory: Ann Lively's potential killer was arrested based on the matching visions of Arthur and Dashiell, but after Precrime had taken the man away, a second person (matching the same look of the potential killer), arrived and killed her in exactly the same manner.
+The similarity of the incidents would simply lead the precog techs to assume the act Agatha witnessed, as an 'echo' vision, and therefore, disregard it.
+Witwer suggests that only a member of Precrime could have the skill to manipulate the system in this way, whereupon Burgess, revealing himself as the true architect of John's framing, kills Witwer, knowing that the other precogs are unable to foresee this act with Agatha gone.

 As Anderton and Agatha hide in Lara's house, he realizes that he was set up because of what he knows about the Lively case.
-Lively, Agatha's mother, had been killed because she wanted to reunite with her daughter.
+Lively is Agatha's biological mother and had been killed because she wanted to reunite with her daughter.
 The police finally apprehend Anderton, halo him, and return Agatha to the precogs chamber.
 Burgess later meets with Lara to comfort her, but when she brings up her preoccupation about the Lively case, he inadvertently refers to it as a drowning, contradicting the official precog report and implicating him in the murder.

-Lara rushes back to precog headquarters and forces the prison guard to release Anderton, who then calls Burgess to reveal he's figured out his whole murderous modus operendi and then brings a reception in Burgess' honor to a frightening halt by screening for all to see the "minority report" that shows him killing Lively.
+Lara rushes back to precog headquarters and forces Gideon to release Anderton, who then calls Burgess to reveal he's figured out his whole murderous modus operandi and then brings a reception in Burgess' honor to a frightening halt by screening for all to see the "minority report" that shows him killing Lively.